aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-pages/add-backgrounds/_index.md

 type: docs
 weight: 60
 url: /net/add-backgrounds/
-descriptions: You should use the BackgroundArtifact object if you need to add a background image to the PDF file.
-Check code snippet to resolve this task.
+descriptions: Add background image to the your PDF file with C#.
+Use the BackgroundArtifact object.
 lastmod: "2020-12-22"
 sitemap:
     changefreq: "weekly"